AchrafKassioui/Learning-iOS-Dev/README.md

 *18 November 2023*

-The following two blocks of code give the same output:
+This is not a typo.
+It's indeed `inout`, not `input`.
+Consider the following two blocks of code:

 ```Swift
 var A: Int = 3